shvn22k/FinerdAI/README.md

    ```

 Before all that, dont forget to make a ```.env``` file and put your gemini api key there as ```GOOGLE_API_KEY```.
+Also, if you see any external api key in the code, dw we've deactivated all of it ^_^

 ---